nickrusso42518/stig/README.md

 ## Supported platforms
 Any platform that has a text-based configuration suited for matching by regex can be used.
 The examples in this repository are all based on Cisco IOS routers and switches.
+The support structures are in place for other operating systems but the rulesets have not been created yet.

 ## Usage
 `usage: stig.py [-h] [-v {0,1,2}] [-f] config_file`